Singularities and Quinn spectra: Example: Manifolds with singularities and assemblies

 This shows that the bordism groups coincide.
-In particular, $Q$ is a homotopy invariant functor and hence the assembly map is well defined by the preceding proposition.
+The same argumentation shows that the bordism groups of the ad theory $\mbox{ad}[X]/S_n$ coincide with the bordism groups of manifolds with singularities in $X$.
+This implies that $Q$ is a homotopy invariant functor and hence the assembly map is well defined by the preceding proposition.
 Finally, we have to show that the assembly map is a homotopy equivalence.
 Using the fact that bordism of singular $S_n$-manifolds defines a homology theory we know that the functor together with the boundary operator defines a homology theory as well.
 Thus the assembly map defines a natural transformation between homology theories and is an isomorphism for a point.
-Thus the claim follows from the comparison theorem of homology theories. \end{proof}
+Thus the claim follows from the comparison theorem between homology theories. \end{proof}